karthiknav/vfz-conversational-ai/infra/cloudformation/README.md

 (`"<oidc-host>:sub"`) in native syntax, but `Json`-typed properties accept a pre-rendered JSON string just as well.

+### infra/k8s/orchestrator/ manifests

+Not CloudFormation — plain Kubernetes manifests applied together (step 7) once `irsa-roles.yaml` and the Helm-installed cluster add-ons (ALB controller, Secrets Store CSI driver + ASCP, metrics-server — see "Cluster bootstrap" above) are in place.
+Their `__PLACEHOLDER__` tokens are substituted from CloudFormation outputs before `kubectl apply` — see the `envsubst`/`sed` loop in step 7.

+- **namespace.yaml** — creates the `orchestrator` namespace; every other
+  manifest here is scoped to it.
+- **service-account.yaml** — `ServiceAccount` `orchestrator`, annotated
+  with `eks.amazonaws.com/role-arn` set to `irsa-roles.yaml`'s
+  `OrchestratorRoleArn` output.
+This is the IRSA binding: any pod that mounts this service account (the Deployment does) can assume `OrchestratorRole` for Bedrock and Secrets Manager access with no static AWS credentials in the pod.
+- **secret-provider-class.yaml** — `SecretProviderClass`
+  `orchestrator-secrets` (`provider: aws`).
+Lists three Secrets Manager objects (`vfz-poc/gateway-api-key`, `vfz-poc/db-credentials`, `vfz-poc/langfuse-keys`) and one SSM parameter (`/vfz-poc/gateway-mcp-url`, published by `gateway-services.yaml`), each with a `jmesPath` that extracts and renames specific fields.
+Its `secretObjects` block re-syncs those extracted values into a real k8s `Secret` named `orchestrator-secrets`, remapped to the key names `deployment.yaml` expects (`POSTGRES_USER`, `POSTGRES_PASSWORD`, `GATEWAY_API_KEY`, `LANGFUSE_PUBLIC_KEY`, `LANGFUSE_SECRET_KEY`, `GATEWAY_MCP_URL`).
+The full mechanics — which CSI DaemonSet does what, and the caveat that pod env vars don't pick up a secret rotation until the pod restarts — are covered under "Cluster bootstrap" above.
+- **deployment.yaml** — the orchestrator pod spec: 2 replicas,
+  `serviceAccountName: orchestrator` (so pods inherit `OrchestratorRole`), image `__ECR_ORCHESTRATOR_IMAGE_URI__`, `envFrom` the `orchestrator-secrets` k8s `Secret` plus literal/placeholder env vars (Bedrock model + guardrail IDs, Langfuse host, Postgres host/port/db name, and `ALLOWED_ORIGINS` set to the UI's CloudFront URL), the `secrets-store` CSI volume mounted read-only at `/mnt/secrets-store` (the app itself never reads these files — mounting is only what triggers the CSI sync into the `envFrom` Secret above), and `/health` readiness/liveness probes.
+A comment on the file flags a prerequisite: running with `replicas > 1` requires the orchestrator's LangGraph checkpointer already switched from in-memory `MemorySaver` to `AsyncPostgresSaver` (`services/orchestrator/app/graph.py`), or state won't be shared across pods.
+- **service.yaml** — `ClusterIP` `Service` `orchestrator`, port 8000,
+  selecting `app: orchestrator`.
+Internal only — the Ingress below is the actual public entry point.
+- **ingress.yaml** — an ALB `Ingress` provisioned by the AWS Load Balancer Controller, internet-facing, `target-type: ip`, health check on `/health`, HTTP-only on port 80 (no ACM cert wired up — POC, no custom domain).
+Its ALB's DNS name is the "Ingress ALB hostname" referenced throughout steps 7-8 and consumed by `ui.yaml`'s build and `cicd-pipeline-ui.yaml`.
+- **hpa.yaml** — a `HorizontalPodAutoscaler` targeting the Deployment,
+  2-6 replicas, scaling on 70% average CPU utilization; requires metrics-server (installed in "Cluster bootstrap") to supply the underlying metrics.

 ### ui.yaml

 Static hosting for the chat UI — deploy last, since the build it serves